 The deepest part of our oceans, the region from below 20,000 feet to the very bottom of the deepest sea trench, is known as the hadal zone.
 It's named after Hades, the underworld of Greek mythology (and its god).
 The majority of the hadal zone is made up of plunging trenches formed by shifting tectonic plates.
 To date, some 46 hadal habitats have been identified—about 41 percent of the total depth range of the entire ocean, and yet less than one quarter of 1 percent of the entire ocean.
-Scientists still know very little about this mysterious and difficult to study region, but what we have learned is astounding.
+Scientists still know very little about this mysterious and difficult-to-study region, but what we have learned is astounding.

 The trenches of the hadal deep are so remote that getting equipment or people to such depths is extremely difficult.
 This is compounded by the fact that the underwater pressure at that depth—approximately 8 tons per square inch, roughly that of 100 elephants standing on your head—causes ordinary instruments to implode.

 To measure the very deepest parts of the ocean, scientists use bomb sounding, a technique where TNT is thrown into the trenches and the echo is recorded from a boat, allowing scientists to estimate the depth.
-While scientists question the sensitivity of the method, even the rough results are impressive: So far, in addition to the Mariana Trench, four other trenches—the Kermadec, Kuril-Kamchatka, Philippine, and Tonga, all in the Western Pacific Ocean—have been identified as deeper than 10,000 meters (32,808 feet).
+While some question the sensitivity of the method, even the rough results are impressive: So far, in addition to the Mariana Trench, four other trenches—the Kermadec, Kuril-Kamchatka, Philippine, and Tonga, all in the Western Pacific Ocean—have been identified as deeper than 10,000 meters (32,808 feet).

 Studying the creatures that survive in the hadal zone can be very challenging.
 Prior to 2008, most species were described from just one sample, often in a poor state.
-(One scientist described most hadal samples as “shrivelled specimens in museums.”)
+(One scientist described most hadal samples as “shriveled specimens in museums.”)
 In 2008, in a huge leap toward understanding deep sea creatures, the first images of live organisms from the hadal zone were recorded.
-The Japanese research vessel Hakuho-Maru deployed a freefall baited lander in the Japan Trench in the Pacific Ocean, becoming the first scientists to produce images of live hadal creatures in situ.
+The Japanese research vessel Hakuho-Maru deployed a freefall baited lander in the Japan Trench in the Pacific Ocean, becoming the first scientists to produce images of live hadal creatures there.
 The camera caught pictures of hadal snailfish (Pseudoliparis amblystomopsis), which are thought to be the most prevalent species at hadal depths.
 The images surprisingly showed swarms of active fish feeding on tiny shrimp—overturning ideas that fish at this depth would be solitary, sluggish creatures barely eking out an existence.
 A 2016 paper went on to identify live snailfish at a depth of 26,722 feet—the deepest confirmed sighting of a live specimen.

-One of the most excitingly named creatures found in the hadal zone is the enigmatic supergiant, also known as Alicella gigantea.
-This amphipod is at least 20 times the size of its shallower-dwelling cousins.
-This makes them sound super exciting, until you realize they’re still miniscule creatures related to the humble sand hopper—a tiny beast often found popping out of the seaweed at the beach at high speed.
-The largest specimen of supergiant ever found was a 13.4-inch-long female, found in a trench in the Pacific Ocean.
+Alicella gigantea, a deep-sea amphipod whose common name is “supergiant,” is at least 20 times the size of its shallower-dwelling cousins.
+This makes them sound huge—but they’re actually miniscule creatures related to the sand hopper, a tiny beast often found popping out of seaweed at the beach at high speed.
+The largest specimen of supergiant ever found was a 13.4-inch female, found in a trench in the Pacific Ocean.